Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/hair-shader.md

-# Hair Shader
+# Hair shader
-The Hair Shader is your starting point for rendering hair and fur in the High Definition Render Pipeline (HDRP).
+The Hair shader is your starting point for rendering hair and fur in the High Definition Render Pipeline (HDRP).
 To create a realistic looking hair effect, it uses layers called hair cards.
 Each hair card represents a different section of hair.
 If you use semi-transparent hair cards, you must manually sort them so that they are in back-to-front order from every viewing direction.
-Under the hood, the Hair Shader is a pre-configured Shader Graph.
-To learn more about the Hair Shader implementation, or to create your own Hair Shader variant, see the Shader Graph documentation about the [Hair Master Node](Master-Node-Hair.md).

 ![](Images/HDRPFeatures-HairShader.png)

+Under the hood, the Hair shader is a pre-configured Shader Graph.
+To learn more about the Hair shader implementation, or to create your own Hair shader variant, see the Shader Graph documentation about the [Hair Master Node](Master-Node-Hair.md).

 ## Importing the Hair Sample